rcl-ssl/docs/workloads/vm-keyvault-gateway.md

 ---
-title: Azure Virtual Machine with Key Vault, DNS and Application Gateway
+title: SSL/TLS for Azure Virtual Machine with Key Vault, DNS and Application Gateway
 description: Automatically create, install and renew a SSL/TLS certificates in an Azure VM using Key Vault, DNS and Application Gateway
 parent: Workloads
 nav_order: 2
 ---

-# Azure Virtual Machine with Key Vault, DNS and Application Gateway
+# SSL/TLS for Azure Virtual Machine with Key Vault, DNS and Application Gateway

 **V6.0.10**